 How Often Can You Get a Thai Foot Massage?

 You should also pay attention to your body.
-If you have persistent pain or discomfort in one place of your foot, they should consult your doctor since this might suggest an underlying health concern.
+If you have persistent pain or discomfort in one place of your foot, you should consult your doctor since this might suggest an underlying health concern.

 Does Thai Foot Massage Hurt?